jakeelliot17/Instacart-Analysis/README.md

 # Instacart Analysis

 **Overview**
 In Achievement 4, as part of CareerFoundry's Data Analyst program, I have analyzed Instacart Grocery data using Python.
-My objective was to learn the ins and outs of Python, writing scripts and creating visuals.
-The dataset I used was open-sourced from Instacart (see below for citation).
+The objective was to learn the ins and outs of Python, writing scripts and creating visuals.
+The dataset used was open-sourced from Instacart (see below for citation).
 The goal of the analysis was to glean insights through segmenting the customer base in order to maximize the marketing efforts.

 **Data Set**
 Citation (required in your final report): “The Instacart Online Grocery Shopping Dataset